Lighthouse is a non-profit media publication that aims to connect the dots across cultures through diverse, inclusive and powerful narratives.

 Social Media and Journalism Intern

 The Melton Foundation is an international 501(c)(3) non-profit organization registered in the USA, and a leading proponent of global citizenship practice worldwide.
 Established nearly thirty years ago with the credence that collaborations across boundaries can forge sustainable solutions to the world’s most pressing challenges, today they span across six global citizenship hubs in Chile, China, Germany, Ghana, India, and the United States of America.

-Lighthouse Storytellings’s parent organization, and official partners, the Melton Foundation works to promote and enable global citizenship as a way for individuals and organizations to work together across boundaries in an interconnected world.
-Melton supports the journey into inciting change through storytelling.
-Their contribution and mentorship for the organizations endevours is valuable to the Lighthouse community.
+Lighthouse was born through the Melton Foundation’s Action Grants program in 2021.
+The Melton Foundation works to promote and enable Global Citizenship as a way for individuals and organizations to work together across boundaries in an interconnected world.
+The MF has supported our journey into inciting change through storytelling, and we are forever grateful that they were our backbone in our early days!

 It isn’t easy for us to express in words what we get in thoughts, nor is it easy to capture another’s musings if that’s what they sought.

 I have known Ashitha for 6 years now and what I can definitely validate is that she is that fiery soul who will keep pushing forward no matter what and she will do anything to get there.
 However, this is a testimony to Ashitha’s brand of writing and not her personality, so let’s go there now.
 For as long as I have known her, she has been evolving, yet sticking to what she knows best.